-To answer this question you will need to seek information from the planning department of the local jurisdiction where the site is located.
+To answer this question, you will need to seek information from the planning department of the local jurisdiction where the site is located.
 Information on regional or local plans can often be found on the website of the city or county in which the wetland is found.
-Useful search phrases include: "watershed plan", "water quality", or "wetland protection".
+Useful search phrases include: "watershed plan," "water quality," or "wetland protection."

 If the river or stream along which the wetland is found has a TMDL plan developed for it, then answer YES on this question.
 It is assumed that all wetlands are valuable in a basin where water quality is poor enough to require a TMDL.
-The Department of Ecology's website lists all the bodies of water that have TMDLs (see above).
+The Department of Ecology's Water Quality Improvement Projects48 website lists all the bodies of water that have TMDLs (see R 3.2 above for instructions).